I Know Why the Caged Bird Sings: Film version

 A made-for-TV movie version of I Know Why the Caged Bird Sings was filmed in Mississippi and aired on April 28, 1979, on CBS.
 Angelou and Leonora Thuna wrote the teleplay; the movie was directed by Fielder Cook.
 Constance Good played young Maya.
 Also appearing were actors Esther Rolle, Roger E. Mosley, Diahann Carroll, Ruby Dee, and Madge Sinclair.
 Two scenes in the movie differed from events described in the book.
 Angelou added a scene between Maya and Uncle Willie after the Joe Louis fight; in it, he expresses his feelings of redemption and hope after Louis defeats a white opponent.
-Angelou also presents her eighth grade graduation differently in the film.
+Angelou and Thuna also present Maya's eighth grade graduation differently in the film.
 In the book, Henry Reed delivers the valedictory speech and leads the Black audience in the Negro national anthem.
 In the movie, Maya conducts these activities.